 Mental toughness or resilience is having that strength to bounce back.
 It is a form of defense mechanism that makes us alive against distressing situations.
 If we help gymnasts become that tough, they can have the power to break negativity and change it to hard-wearing positives.

 Athleticism is an eagerness and willingness to learn.
-Gymnasts may start with tumbling but they can have improved balance and more toned muscle along the way only if they have that so-called athleticism.
+Gymnasts may start with tumbling but they can learn many other skills along the way only if they have that so-called athleticism.
 It is not about who runs the fastest but it is about how physical skills and capabilities are used.

-Gymnastics is not just about performing intense moves throughout the class; it is a team of a sport that requires self-confidence.
+Gymnastics is not just about performing intense moves throughout the class; it is a sport that requires self-confidence.
 Encouragement, cooperation, and willingness could lead to progression but only confidence can lead to success.

 Undeniably, controlling kids at gymnastics is a tough job.
 It is their nature to play and that it would be hard for you to teach them.
 If you can’t control them, you can’t teach them.
 Here is how to get the kids calm down without lifting a finger.

 Be a Good Example

 Kids can see what a coach or a parent is doing.
 Set yourself as a good role model.
 Show them what you’ve got.
 Let them see what you can do.
 This is how you can encourage them to do better every day without getting hoarse of instructing.

 Discipline is the best way to help out a naughty child.
 However, you have to do it the right way.
 Use positive discipline whenever you need it to.
 You don’t have to hurt the child, your voice, your action and the consequences of everything they’re doing are enough to roll them over.

 Be Smart in Observing